Skip to Content

 • Sprinkle with sugar, cinnamon, water, and place slices of butter on top.

-• Cover with another square of foil and then roll edges to form a pouch.
+• Cover with another square of foil and then roll edges to form a foil packet or pouch.
 (Very similar to a foil dinner for a bonfire.)

-• Place foil pouch on cookie sheet and bake in the oven at 350 degrees for 20 minutes.
+• Bake in the oven at 350 degrees for 20 minutes.

 Steps for creating foil baked apples.